Jesier/FilmSpot/README.md

 After this, navigate to the Filmspot/FilmSpot/client directory in your terminal.
 Then run the command "npm install".

-With all of this setup out of the way, run the server, and then run the react app using "npm start"..
+With all of this setup out of the way, run the server, and then run the react app using "npm start".